filfreire/filfreire.github.io/_drafts/dont_care.md

 There's another thing: a tester that cares doesn't test only the software developed.
 A tester that cares tests everything.
 Process, people, project, everything.
 I'll write more about this on a future post.

+By the end of reading this you probably have an idea that I'm being a "douche".
+Bare with me.

+In life sometimes we're forced to take paths we like less, that are not our dreams.
+In the case of testers that's also true.
+Many of us join the craft but our dreams were something else.
+The idea I'd like you to take from this is, follow your dreams.
+If it's testing, be the best you can be, if it's something else, dedicate and commit yourself to it.
+There's always time to follow our passions, even if it is just a tiny bit of our day.
+Every tiny bit a day will make a big difference over time.

+Remember: you can fool everyone, but yourself.